emojicode/emojicode.github.io/src/reference/threads.md

 and also sees there are 10€ left and enters the body of the 🍊.
 The former thread now moves on to withdraw 10€ as the second one will do after it has printed a message.
 So they withdrew 20€!
-In reality the program is even faster and all threads execute this same piece of code at the same time.
+In reality the program is even faster and all threads execute the same piece of code at virtually the same time.

-Now how can fix this?
+Now, how can we fix this?
 The solution is to use an instance of 🔐, which is also called a *mutex*.
 A mutex ensures that only ever one thread can access a data structure or run a piece of code.